Do you have a problem with stray cats in your neighborhood? If so, you’re not alone. Many people find themselves dealing with this issue every day.

 You can use an ultrasonic device to keep unwanted cats out of your outdoor area.
 These work by emitting a high-pitched sound that is only audible to animals.

 When the device is turned on, it will emit a loud noise that will startle the cat and deter them from coming back.
-It isn’t harmful to the animal, so you can use it as often as needed.
+It isn’t harmful to the animal in any way, so you can use it as often as needed.

 Ultrasonic devices are available for purchase online or at most home improvement stores.